-Sometimes it's just inconvenience, other times it maybe scary.
-If your trip takes you to desolate, remote areas of the country where you don't see gas stations for miles, being prepared may make a difference between vacation and ordeal.
+Sometimes it's just inconvenience, other times it may be scary.
+If your trip takes you to desolate, remote areas of the country where you don't see gas stations for miles, being prepared can make a difference between vacation and ordeal.

-With Furkot help you can avoid running out of gas.
-Tell us how far you can go on a full tank and Furkot will automatically schedule refueling stops in your trip.
-And, if you travel in the United States, it will even point you to a specific gas station and warn you if the station cannot be found when it's time to refuel.
-You can then find a station yourself and add it manually to the trip.
+Furkot can help you avoid running out of gas.
+Tell us how far you can go on a full tank and Furkot will automatically schedule refueling stops.
+And, if you travel in the United States or Europe, it will even suggest a specific gas station and warn you if the station cannot be found when it's time to refuel.
+You can then find a station yourself and manually add it to the trip.

 Every stop in your trip itinerary is displayed on the map.
 In order to do that Furkot needs to know stop's location - its geographical coordinates - which can be set in a number of ways.
 All stops have their locations set when added to the trip.
 Additionally, stops that do not represent a fixed point of interest or an establishment can have their locations changed later on.

 Many scenic roads in mountainous areas are temporarily impassable.
 Some may be scheduled to close for the season.
 Others may experience intermittent closures due to inclement weather.
 It is next to impossible to predict the state of a road in the future.
 It is hard to anticipate even scheduled closures since the relevant information is scattered all over the Internet and, for some roads, not even available online.

 When you publish a trip snapshot (tripshot) to share with friends and - optionally - with Furkot community, Furkot shows you how it will appear when other people view it.
 You can customize tripshot appearance by adding a photo and a link to more information about the trip.

 Furkot stores your account data only in connection with your trips.
 If you have no trips, your account is automatically removed.

 It's no drag to reorder your trip.
 Or may be it is?